PhilipYip1988/python-tutorials/pandas_library/readme.md

 #     - values                     : Returns the underlying values in the Series.

 # 🔗 Supplementary Collection Identifiers
+#     - pop                        : Removes and returns a column from the DataFrame.
+#     - info                       : Prints a concise summary of the Series, including dtype, memory usage, and non-null values.
+#     - describe                   : Generates descriptive statistics for the Series, such as count, mean, min, and max.
 #     - align                      : Aligns two Series on their indexes.
 #     - combine                    : Combines two Series based on some operation.
 #     - combine_first              : Combines two Series using the first non-null value.

+# 🔗 Reshaping and Reindexing
+#     - unstack                    : Reshapes the Series to a DataFrame by unstacking its index.
+#     - reset_index                : Resets the index of the Series, turning it into a DataFrame.
+#     - reorder_levels             : Reorders the levels of a MultiIndex Series.
+#     - squeeze                    : Reduces the dimensions of the Series.
+#     - drop_duplicates            : Drops duplicate values from the Series.
+#     - reorder_levels             : Reorders the levels of a MultiIndex Series.

 # 🔗 Sorting, Searching, and Counting (shared with Index)
 #     - argmin                     : Returns the index of the minimum value.